 Any help you can give would be greatly appreciated.

-#2 Updated by Andreas Huggel almost 11 years ago
+#2 Updated by Andreas Huggel about 11 years ago

 The problem occurs only in Windows; the mktime() system call doesn't take timezone settings from the Control Panel into account.

 Workaround: Set the TZ environment variable.
 Note that the format of TZ is confusing.
 E.g., here in Malaysia, I set TZ=MYT-8, where MYT is a string to identify the timezone (but it doesn't matter what it is) and -8 because if I add -8 to local Malaysian time I get GMT.